The quantum pigeonhole effect as a new form of Bell's theorem without inequality: Bell's Theorem without Inequality

-A comparison of \autoref{eq:post-family} and \autoref{eq:Bell-3-min} makes clear that the vanishing trace in the quantum pigeonhole effect and violation of Bell's inequality are two sides of the same coin as they only differ in the directions of detecting entanglement.
-Another advantage of this formulation is that given the SU(2)-SO(3) homomorphism $U \sigma_j U^{\dag} = \boldsymbol\sigma \cdot (\vect{Pe}_j)$, where $j = 1,2,3$, $U \in$ SU(2) and $\vect{P} \in$ SO(3), the observables in \autoref{eq:post-family} and \autoref{eq:Bell-3-min} have an intuitive geometric representation on the Euclidean sphere (e.g., \autoref{fig:qpe-Bell}).
-Furthermore, these observables can be easily combined into an entanglement witness operator for more complex mixtures of the Bell states.
-For example, the entanglement witness operator for the Werner state by \cite{Branciard2013,Werner1989} can be rewritten as $W = \tfrac{1}{4} (I \otimes I + Z \otimes Z + X \otimes X + Y \otimes Y)$.
+A comparison of \autoref{eq:post-family}, \autoref{eq:Bell-Op-max-Bell} and \autoref{eq:Bell-Op-max-CHSH} makes clear that the vanishing trace in QPE and the violations of Bell's inequalities are two sides of the same coin, as they only differ in the directions of the eigenstates of corresponding observables.